Omar J. Jones IV

 Omar James Jones IV is a retired United States Army lieutenant general who last served as the commanding general of the United States Army Installation Management Command from 2022 to 2025.
 He previously served as the deputy commanding general of the United States Army Installation Management Command from 2021 to 2022, and commanded the United States Army Military District of Washington and Joint Task Force – National Capital Region from 2019 to 2021.

 Born in Maryland where his father was attending dental school in Baltimore, Jones graduated from Glenelg High School in 1988.
 He then attended the United States Military Academy, serving as First Captain for his class and graduating in 1992 with a B.S. degree in operations research.
 Jones later earned a Master of Public Administration degree from Harvard University and a master's degree in national security strategy from the National War College.

-Jones retired in July of 2025 at a ceremony at Joint Base Myer-Henderson Hall, Virginia on July 31, 2025.
+Jones retired in July 2025 at a ceremony at Joint Base Myer-Henderson Hall, Virginia on 31 July 2025.